phalcon/documentation/docs/application-cli.md

 // Invalid module definition for module 'backend': The module definition object must be a Closure
 ```

-As of 5.15 the three router exceptions carry context in their messages. `BeforeMatchNotCallable` and `InvalidRoutePaths` include the route pattern, and `RouterArgumentsInvalidType` includes the received type.
+The three router exceptions carry context in their messages. `BeforeMatchNotCallable` and `InvalidRoutePaths` include the route pattern, and `RouterArgumentsInvalidType` includes the received type.
 The constructor parameter is optional in each, so the base messages are unchanged when no context is supplied.

 [cli-dispatcher]: api/phalcon_cli.md#clidispatcher
 [cli-router]: api/phalcon_cli.md#clirouter